Polomich/CART315/Process/README.md

 - The jumping methods look complicated
 - I made the player Bounce!

-Insight:Awake() is an initialization method in Unity.
+Insight: Awake() is an initialization method in Unity.
 There is velocity math involved in jumping and moving around.

 3. Make the player bounce a certain amount of times using a for loop.
 <img width="593" alt="image" src="https://github.com/user-attachments/assets/b9635f97-4fc4-48a8-a708-acd77b852b36" />